github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/recovering-your-account-if-you-lose-your-2fa-credentials.md

 If you know your password for {% data variables.product.prodname_dotcom %} but don't have the two-factor authentication credentials or your two-factor authentication recovery codes, you can have a one-time password sent to your verified email address to begin the verification process and regain access to your account.

-{% note %}
+> [!NOTE]

-**Note**: For security reasons, regaining access to your account by authenticating with a one-time password can take up to three business days. {% data variables.product.company_short %} will not review additional requests submitted during this time.
+> For security reasons, regaining access to your account by authenticating with a one-time password can take up to three business days. {% data variables.product.company_short %} will not review additional requests submitted during this time.

-{% endnote %}

 You can use your two-factor authentication credentials or two-factor authentication recovery codes to regain access to your account anytime during the 3-5 day waiting period.

 1. Type your username and password to prompt authentication.

-    {% warning %}
+    > [!WARNING]

-    **Warning**: {% data reusables.accounts.you-must-know-your-password %}
+    > {% data reusables.accounts.you-must-know-your-password %}

-    {% endwarning %}
 1. Under "Having problems?", click **Use a recovery code or begin 2FA account recovery**.
 1. Under "Locked out?", click **Try 2FA account recovery, or unlink your account email address(es)**.
 1. Click **I understand, get started** to request a reset of your authentication settings.